tezos/tezos/docs/whitedoc/michelson.rst

 -------------

-In addition to the operations above, several extensions have been added to the language’s concrete syntax.
+In addition to the operations above, several extensions have been added to the language's concrete syntax.
 If you are interacting with the node via RPC, bypassing the client, which expands away these macros, you will need to desugar them yourself.

 These macros are designed to be unambiguous and reversible, meaning that errors are reported in terms of desugared syntax.
-Below you’ll see these macros defined in terms of other syntactic forms.
+Below you'll see these macros defined in terms of other syntactic forms.
 That is how these macros are seen by the node.